 ** Silicone is the only non-porous material that’ll be able to be made into realistic dildos (such as flesh-colored dildos).
 So if you’re buying a realistic dildo, it’d better be silicone.

-Stainless Steel: These are also non-porous, phthalate-free.
+Stainless steel is also non-porous and phthalate-free.
 Easily cleaned and can be sterilized.
 Think Njoy.

-ABS Plastic: ABS toys are phthalate-free and hypoallergenic.
+ABS toys are phthalate-free and hypoallergenic.
 They also have very low porosity.
 They’re a safe material for things like clitoral vibrators, which are always outside of the body.
-For example, my favourite clitoral vibrator, We-Vibe Tango, is made from ABS plastic.
+For example, my favourite clitoral vibrator, the We-Vibe Tango, is made from ABS plastic.

-Stone: Stone may or may not be porous, depending on the type.
+Stone may or may not be porous, depending on the type.
 If it’s polished to a glassy sheen, then it’s likely less porous.
 Laid’s stone toys are trusted.
-Also, Fucking Sculptures.

 Bad Sex Toy Materials